njfred5/University-Enrollment-System/README.md

 ## What this is

 A TypeScript enrollment system built around DDD principles.
-The idea was to treat the domain seriously — students have credit limits, courses have capacities, and nothing gets created without going through a smart constructor first.
+The idea was to treat the domain seriously where students have credit limits, courses have capacities, and nothing gets created without going through a smart constructor first.
 If the data is wrong, you get an error back.
 If it's right, you get a typed value you can trust everywhere.

 ---